cimgui/cimgui/README.md

 This is a thin c-api wrapper programmatically generated for the excellent C++ intermediate gui [imgui](https://github.com/ocornut/imgui).
 All functions are programmatically wrapped except contructors, destructors and ImVector.(Unless someone find a use case for them)
+Generated files are: cimgui.cpp, cimgui.h for C compilation.
+Also for helping in bindings creation, definitions.lua with function definitions information and structs_and_enums.lua.
 This library is intended as a intermediate layer to be able to use imgui from other languages that can interface with C (like D - see [D-binding](https://github.com/Extrawurst/DerelictImgui))

 Notes: